blog design

 Throughout our discussions, our North Star was the concept of a “digital garden”—a site for Mae to plant and tend to ideas over time through experience and reevaluation.
 Although the designs are minimal, we wanted to allude to a garden in color scheme and component design.

-The new blog design addressed all of the client and user goals we determined from our research.
-The top nav is no longer “floating”, there are CTAs throughout the site to unblock user journeys, conversational headers add the desired personable touch, posts are now linked in cards that provide additional context on the subject, tab navigation allows users to filter by post type, contact options, and a fleshed-out footer.
+Functionally, the new blog design addressed all of the client and user goals we determined from our research.
+The top nav is no longer “floating”; there are CTAs throughout the site to unblock user journeys; conversational headers add the desired personable touch; posts are now linked in cards that provide additional context on the subject; tab navigation allows users to filter by post type, contact options, and a fleshed-out footer.

 The new footer design encourages additional engagement (on and off site) as well as newsletter sign-up.

 This project was an excellent opportunity to apply the skills I learned in DesignLab’s Advanced Figma Course.
-This included setting up design tokens, designing reusable components and variables, and design documentation and hand-off.
+This included setting up design tokens, designing reusable components and variables, creating design documentation, and developer hand-off.

 Collaborating with an experienced engineer like Mae was a masterclass in communication and cross-functional collaboration.
 I got to see the pros and cons of using AI tools like Cursor for frontend development.
 No spoilers, but sometimes speedier output comes at the cost of lower quality work overall.
 However, through continued feedback, collaboration, and iteration, we got to a finished product we can be proud of.